Livoooo/PlanIt/README.md

-az# 📋 PlanIt - Simple Task Manager a
+# 📋 PlanIt - Simple Task Manager
+a
 A lightweight terminal-based task manager and scheduler designed for students and developers who prefer working in the terminal.